 6. Right to portability of personal data

 Pursuant to Article 20 of the GDPR, the data subject has the right to request from O2 their personal data concerning which they have provided to O2 in connection with a contract or with a consent, and which is processed automatically by the company, in a structured, commonly used and machine-readable format, and the right to request the transfer of such data to another controller if the person acting on behalf of the relevant controller is duly nominated and can be authorized.
 In the event that the exercise of this right could adversely affect the rights and freedoms of third parties, the application cannot be granted.
-The application can be made at O2 brand stores, provided that the request is legitimate.
+The most appropriate way to make a request is by email to firstname.lastname@example.org.

 7. Right to object to the processing of personal data